jschr/form-provider/README.md

 ## Validation

 This lib currently doesn't provide any validation functions out of the box, only an API to provide your own.
-Validation functions are simply functions that accept the current value and return a promise.
-Pass in a single validation function or an array to the `<Field>` component.
-The form won't submit until all validation functions are resolved.
+Validators are functions that accept the current value and return a promise.
+Pass in a single validator or an array to the `<Field>` component.
+The form won't submit until all validators are resolved.

 ```js
 import React from 'react'